60 second snapshot

 This design research project investigated the dynamics surrounding bulletin boards at Carnegie Mellon.
 Our final proposal was to increase the value of bulletin boards using crowd-sourced labor.

-Our primary users were the students who used bulletin boards for advertising and for informing themselves.
-Changing the generally apathetic attitude towards the value of bulletin boards was our main focus.
+Our primary users were the students who used bulletin boards for advertising and informing themselves.

-I worked with Ji Tae Kim and Albert Yang, two design students, on this project.
+I worked with Ji Tae Kim and Albert Yang on this project.

 1 social rule